 Things to do in Zugdidi

-This fairytale-like castle belonged to the rulers of the Samegrelo region – the Dadian dynasty.
+This fairytale-like castle belonged to the rulers of the Samegrelo region – the Dadian dynasty and visiting it is one of the first things to do in Zugdidi.
 The current building was built at the beginning of the 19th century.
 The complex consists of this castle, a church, and a botanical garden.

 Ekaterine Chavchavadze-Dadiani, the wife of Samegrelo ruler David Dadiani decided to reconstruct the original palace in the 60s of the 19th century.
 German architect decided to include Gothic style elements to the palace, which resulted in a present look of the building.